Muqto/Photo-Share-client/README.md

 Photo Share

 Social media website made using React, Redux, Redux-Thunk, CSS and Material UI for the frontend.
 Node, Express and MongoDB for the backend.
-This repository is stricly for the front end
+This repository is for the front end, visit [Photo Share Back End](https://github.com/Muqto/photoshare-backend/) to view the back end code.

 Features:
 * Authetication